GuinsooLab/darkseal/README.md

 queried tables).
 Think of it as Google search for data.
 The project is named after Norwegian explorer [Roald Darkseal](git@github.com:GuinsooLab/darkseal.git), the first person to discover the South Pole.

+## Core Components

+Darkseal is hosted by the [GuinsooLab](https://github.com/GuinsooLab).
+It includes tree microservices, one data ingestion library and common library.

+* `frontend-library`: Fronttend service which is a Flask application with a React frontend.
+* `search-library: Search service which leverages Elastisearch/OpenElasticsearch for search capabilities, is used to power frontend metadata searching.
+* `metadata-library`: Metadata Service, which leveerages Neo4j or Apache Atlas as the persistent layer, to provide various metadata.
+* `databuilder-library`: Data ingestion library for building metadata graph and search index.
+Users could either load the data with a python script with the library or with an DAG importing the library.
+* `gremlin-library` (optional): Gremlin library holds code used for converting model objects into vertices and edges in gremlin.
+It's used for loading data into AWS Neptune backend.
+* `rds-library` (optional): Darkseal contains ORM models to support relational database as metadata backend store.
+The schema in ORM models follows the logic of databuilder models.
+Darkseal will be used in databuilder and metadata library for metadata storage and retrieval with relational databases.

 ## Requirements

 - Python = 3.6 or 3.7